Clustering and Semi-Supervised Classification for Clickstream Data via Mixture Models: Methodology

 where $ q_{gjk}\ge0 \mbox{ for } j\ne k$ and $ q_{gjj}=-\sum_{k\ne j}q_{gjk} \mbox{ for } g \in\{1,2,\ldots,G\}$.
 The first item we note here is that the underlying transition probabilities are given by

-The second is that each $T_{il}^{(m)}$ are independent and where $\mbox{Exp}(a)$ denotes an exponential distribution with rate~$a$.
+The second is that the $T_{il}^{(m)}$ are independent and where $\mbox{Exp}(a)$ denotes an exponential distribution with rate~$a$.
 We denote the initial probability vector by $\balp_g$, as before.

-\cite{Albert60} presents a detailed background for the theory of continuous time Markov chains, and also discusses the likelihood function for a sample of continuous time Markov chains.
-Modifying this likelihood function for use in the mixture model context, we obtain the likelihood { } and the complete-data log-likelihood is
+\cite{Albert60} presents a detailed background for the theory of continuous time Markov chains, and also discusses the likelihood function for a sample of continuous time Markov chains for one component.
+Modifying this likelihood function for use in the mixture model context with multiple components, we obtain the likelihood { } and the complete-data log-likelihood is { }

-In the E step, we update the indicator variables $z_{ig}^{(1)}$.
+In the E step, we update the latent indicator variables $z_{ig}^{(1)}$, and these are the only latent variables for this EM algorithm.
 At iteration $s+1$, this update is given by

 where